Knight1/vanmoof-bms/README.md

 # VanMooof BMS

 This tool is **ONLY** for the following VanMoof bikes
-- Electrified S3 (VM13-144)
+- Electrified S3
 - Electrified X3
 - Electrified S4

 with the Battery Model Name / Product Code: VM13-147
 from DynaPack from Taiwan.

 It uses ModBus via UART RS232.
-The VanMoof Electrified S5 and later uses CANBus.
+The VanMoof Electrified S5 and later uses CANBus to talk to the Battery.

-For everything in here you need to remove the Battery from the Frame and be able to connect it to your PC.
+For everything in here you need to remove the Battery from the Frame and be able to connect the battery to your PC.
 I suggest a Raspberry Pi.

 ## Ports

-### SWD
+### SWD Port

+This Port is on the PCB.
+You need a + screwdriver to open the Battery.
+Break the glue to remove the external port.
+After that you can slide out the Cells with the BMS PCB on top of the cells.
+The SWD Port is right at the beginning of the PCB when you slide it out.
+No need to remove the cell package or the black plastic sheet protecting the PCB.

 - VCC (3.3Vdc)
 - DIO